rubensworks/article-privacy-decentralized/content/framework.md

 {:.todo}
 For this last one, should we refocus it to access control enforcement on the summaries, instead of the source itself?

-RESPONSE: 1) No data leakage is the requirement which motivates the use of encryption to ensure summaries are privacy preserving, whereas 5) access control enforcement is the requirement which motivates the SHACL constant execution at query time.
+RESPONSE: 1) No data leakage is the requirement which motivates the use of encryption to ensure summaries are privacy-preserving, whereas 5) access control enforcement is the requirement which motivates the SHACL constant execution at query time.
 {:.todo}

 {:.comment data-author="RT"}